 - Ensure you're getting adequate rest and sleep.
 The liver can't efficiently detoxfy the body if it's not well rested at night.

-If you feel you may benefit from some extra help or guidance on moving into the next season, or want to try my 7 day detox ready for March the 20th, then here is a link to the form where you can contact me for an enlightening conversation around your health:
+If you feel you may benefit from some extra help or guidance on moving into the next season, or want to try my 7 day detox ready for March the 20th, you can email me at firstname.lastname@example.org:

 Don't forget to join the discussion by leaving a comment in the box below.
 I always love to hear your thoughts.